khulnasoft-lab/design.khulnasoft.com/contents/components/color-picker.md

 ---
 name: Color picker
+description: A color picker allows users to customize a component by choosing a color option.
+It is only available in instances where a user is adding bespoke content that needs to be differentiated.
 docs: in-progress
 related:
   - form
 ---

-A color picker allows users to customize a component by choosing a color option.
-It is only available in instances where a user is adding bespoke content that needs to be differentiated.

 ## Usage